24 hours customer service +9779849693351

 Shey Gompa Festival Held Once Every 12 Years in Upper Dolpo

-The Shey Festival is a rare and sacred event that takes place once every 12 years in the Himalayan region of Nepal.
+The Shey Festival is a rare and sacred event that takes place every 12 years in the Himalayan region of Nepal.
 Held at the ancient Shey Gompa monastery, this spiritually rich festival unfolds deep within the remote landscapes of Upper Dolpo, inside the protected area of Shey Phoksundo National Park.
 People celebrated the most recent Shey Festival from August 18 to 20, 2024, during the Year of the Dragon, according to the Tibetan lunar calendar.
 As a deeply revered Buddhist celebration, the Shey Festival holds great spiritual significance for both residents and pilgrims.
 The next Shey Festival will take place in the Year of the Dragon again, in 2036.

 The Sacred Heart: Shey Gompa and Crystal Mountain